grafana/tempo/docs/sources/tempo/configuration/_index.md

             # Maximum number of series per tenant.
             [max_cardinality: <int> | default = 10000]
             # Interval after which a series is considered stale and will be deleted from the registry.
-            # Once a metrics series is deleted it won't be emitted anymore, keeping active series low.
+            # Once a metrics series is deleted, it won't be emitted anymore, keeping active series low.
             [stale_duration: <duration> | default = 15m0s]
 ```